Humanities

 Open to: 10

 In this course, students will study American Literature from the Colonial period through the 20th century.
-Over the course of the year, students will read and analyze texts ranging from Native American trickster tales, to fugitive slave narratives by Frederick Douglass and Harriet Jacobs, to fiction by canonical 19th and 20th century writers like Willa Cather, F. Scott Fitzgerald, and James Baldwin.
+Over the course of the year, students will read and analyze texts ranging from Native American trickster tales, to fugitive slave narratives by Frederick Douglass and Harriet Jacobs, to influential American novels like F. Scott Fitzgerald’s The Great Gatsby.
+We also explore short fiction that thematizes women’s struggle for societal reforms at the end of the 19th century, including “The Yellow Wallpaper” by Charlotte Perkins Gilman, and learn to analyze poetry through close study of Emily Dickinson and Langston Hughes.
 Students will build on their knowledge of literary genre and form, and deepen their analytical writing abilities by writing frequent argumentative essays which will go through extensive drafting and revision.
-Students will learn how to add complexity to their analytical essays by incorporating outside research and scholarly sources into their papers.
 Several units will be taught in coordination with U.S. History and AP U.S. History, enabling students to learn about literature with a richer sense of historical context.
+The final project of the year brings together American Literature and US History curricula by staging a mock school board meeting.
+Students take on the role of a parent, student, or teacher to argue for or against the inclusion of controversial texts in the JCHS curriculum.

 Subject Area: English